kichappa/Mobius-Modeller/README.md

 ## Undulating Wall
 This scrip generates, yes, a _wall_.
 The wall follows a sine curve along an arc of right angle.
-The wall also has direction selective thickness.
+The wall also has direction-selective thickness.
 You can see the [working demo](https://mobius-08.design-automation.net/dashboard?file=https:%2F%2Fmobius.ramdon.team%2FWeek1_Coding_Assignment.mob&defaultViewer=cad){:target="_blank"} here.

 More details: